-The Group has a ten-year programme of covered bond issuance in progress, securted by residential mortgages and involving an amount of up to €5bn.
+The Group has a ten-year programme of covered bond issuance in progress, secured by residential mortgages and involving an amount of up to $\in$ 5bn.
 The programme, implemented in accordance with the provisions of Italian law 130/99, has a ten-year duration (falling due in December 2021), and involves the following parties:

-- Mediobanca as the issuer of the covered bonds: - CheBanca! as the seller (including on a revolving basis) and servicer on the transaction; - Mediobanca Covered Bond S.r.l., an SPV incorporated pursuant to Article 7-bis of Italian law 130/99, as the non-recourse recipient of the assets anad guarantor of the covered bonds.
+- Mediobanca as the issuer of the covered bonds; - CheBanca! as the seller (including on a revolving basis) and servicer on the transaction; - Mediobanca Covered Bond S.r.l., an SPV incorporated pursuant to Article 7-bis of Italian law 130/99, as the non-recourse recipient of the assets anad guarantor of the covered bonds.

-Three deals are outstanding under the current programme, involving a total notional amount of €2,250m, against €3,142.3m in receivables ceded.
+Three deals are outstanding under the current programme, involving a total notional amount of $\leq 2,250$ m, against $\leq 3,142.3$ m in receivables ceded.
 All the issues are addressed to institutional investors rated "A" by S&P and "A+" by Fitch, and involve:

-- €750m issued in October 2013 at a fixed rate of 3.625% and expiring in October 2023; - €750m issued in June 2014 at a fixed rate of 1.125% and expiring in June 2019; - €750m to be issued during the current financial year (between November and December) at a fixed rate of 1.375% and expiring in November 2025.
+- €750m issued in October 2013 at a fixed rate of 3.625% and expiring in October 2023; - €750m to be issued during the current financial year (between November and December) at a fixed rate of 1.375% and expiring in November 2025.